Albury Sports Ground: Australian Rules Football

 Round 8 of the 1952 VFL season was declared "National Day Round" where all matches were held away from traditional VFL venues, and as part of this, Albury Sports Ground hosted a fixture that saw South Melbourne 18.10 (118) defeat North Melbourne 14.12 (96).

 Rugby League

 In May 2020, due to the COVID-19 lockdown in the state of Victoria, the Melbourne Storm utilised the training facilities in preparation for the resumption of their 2020 NRL season.

+Rugby Union

+It was also the venue for the rugby league tour game in 1951 where a team of virtual unknowns representing Riverina upset France, who at the time were possibly the best test nation in the world.
+Riverina won 20–10, thanks mostly to the boot of their fullback Koch, who kicked 7 goals.

+Albury Gift and Wheelrace

+The first official Albury Gift and Wheelrace was held on the Albury Showgrounds in 1938, then moved to the Albury Sports Ground in 1939, which hosted many famous international runners and cyclists.